osvaldoM/devnotes/mail.md

         sudo service sendmail stop

 - install postfix

         sudo apt-get install postfix

 Configuration for postfix should be prompted automatically, if not, run:

         sudo dpkg-reconfigure postfix

-During the configuration, the only thing I had to select was to use intermet site as the general configuration as in the following image:
+During the configuration, the only thing I had to select was to use internet site as the general configuration as in the following image:

 ![image](https://i.postimg.cc/Wp6mpmqm/Selection-083.png)